Prometheus3375/destiny2-auto-fishing/readme.md

 **Note**: mouse buttons cannot be added currently, but this can be changed via request in [issue tracker](https://github.com/Prometheus3375/destiny2-auto-fishing/issues).
-PyAutoGUI supports limited amount of mouse buttons.
+Even with added functionality, PyAutoGUI supports limited amount of mouse buttons.

 1. Record a video where you catch a fish.
 There should be at least 2 seconds before catch and 2 seconds after.